Eclectic Spacewalk #4 - Non-Zero Sum

 Less hatred and less bigotry are needed.
-Ultimately this need is grounded in cynicism of other people not doing what is best for the collective and solely for the individual.
-The problem or saving grace is you can never take the collective out of the individual, or the individual out of the collective.
+Ultimately this need is grounded in cynicism about other people not doing what is best for the collective and solely for the individual.
+The problem or saving grace is that you can never take the collective out of the individual, or the individual out of the collective.
 They are forever linked in their correlations.

 This takes us back to zero-sum and non-zero sum with their connected correlations within game theory possibilities.

 Another easy example of both a zero-sum and non-zero sum game is tennis.
 You and your opponent are in a zero-sum game.
 Someone will win, and someone will lose.
-But if you play doubles, then you and your partner are playing a non-zero sum game.
+But if you play doubles, then you and your partner are playing a non-zero-sum game.
 Your correlations are joined!
 They are in the same boat as you (either for better or worse).